 Frédéric has always had a strong innate curiosity about his surroundings wherever he is in the world.
 His work process is mainly focused on capturing people in their natural environment, picking up through his lens as many subtle nuances as he can.
 His natural ability at crossing cultural and language barriers has allowed him to immerse himself completely with different indigenous tribes and people to capture human stories from the most secluded shores of the Indonesian Archipelago, to the rough, mountainous terrains of Mongolia and Afghanistan.

-Chosen as Photo District News’s “30 under 30 Photographers to watch in 2003”, Frédéric has been the recipient of many photography awards and his work is also featured in The American Photography Annual, The Society of Publication Designers Annual, and the PDN Photography Annual.
+Chosen as Photo District News’s “30 under 30 Photographers to watch in 2003”, Frédéric has been the recipient of many photography awards and his work is also regularly featured in The American Photography Annual, The Society of Publication Designers Annual, and the PDN Photography Annual.
 He is also one of 30 photographers sponsored by Kodak worldwide.

 Frédéric was born in Versailles, France and currently lives in Brooklyn, NY